MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/optimize-workload-using-flows.md

 - *Operational targets*: Define metrics for effective monitoring and troubleshooting.
 Targets should ensure efficient resource use and alignment with organizational goals.

-- *Performance*: Base performance targets on the initial requirements of each flow.
+- *Performance targets*: Base performance targets on the initial requirements of each flow.
 Ensure that essential flows receive adequate resources and continuously adjust targets to meet evolving demands and enhance user experiences.

 ## Design the flow